 The credit card industry is going through price compression.
 In fact, I recently attended an industry conference where that was the consistent theme.
 Provider pricing has been falling over the past few years because of better education by merchants, competition, and the economy.
 In fact, if you have not renegotiated your card processing cost within the last 2 to 3 years, you may be overpaying.

 Negotiating a rate increase — such as the Wells Fargo example — is no different than negotiating the pricing in your initial contract.
 I have helped merchants with both.
 In one case, I found that not only was the rate increase unjustified but the merchant was already overpaying by $12,000 per year.
 The bank not only waived the rate increase, but also proposed a substantial cost reduction.
 Unfortunately for the bank, its rate increase caused this merchant to seek alternative processors.
 The merchant asked me to find him another provider to obtain the full $12,000 cost reduction.

 Education Is Key

-If you have been reading my Practical Ecommerce articles over the last couple of years, you know that I neither advocate merchants leaving nor staying with their current providers.
+If you have been reading over the last couple of years, you know that I neither advocate merchants leaving nor staying with their current providers.
 I advocate merchants being educated.
 Merchants should not make decisions based on emotion.
 Instead they should compile all the facts including pricing, funding deposit cycle, terms and conditions of their contracts, expertise, service, and other important items.
 They can then make a solid business decision regarding their card processing.

 I suggest the same methodology when a merchant receives a rate increase notice.
 In the Wells Fargo example above, one merchant made a knowledgeable business decision to stay with that bank — but at its current rate, not the new, higher one.
 The second merchant, the one that was overpaying by $12,000 per year, made a knowledgeable decision to switch providers.